-If USCIS denied your previously filed Form N-400 and you are filing a new Form N-400, you must pay the full amount.
+If USCIS denied your previously filed Form N-400 and you are filing a new Form N-400, you must again pay the full fee (unless you are eligible for a fee reduction).
 Otherwise, USCIS will not accept your Form N-400.
 USCIS cannot apply a previously submitted filing fee amount to a newly filed Form N-400.